 The following disclosure is being provided by the Commonwealth for the sole purpose of assisting the Underwriters in complying with the Rule: The Commonwealth previously entered into continuing disclosure undertakings, as an "obligated person" under the Rule (the "Undertakings").
-In the previous five year period beginning on October 1, 2019 and ending on October 1, 2024 (the "Compliance Period"), the Commonwealth has, in several instances during the Compliance Period, failed to comply with certain provisions of the Undertakings, including: (a) failing to timely file certain annual financial information and/or operating data, (b) failing to provide certain required annual financial information and operating data in its annual filings, and (c) failing to file or timely file certain notices.
+In the previous five year period beginning on October 1, 2019 and ending on October 1, 2024 (the "Compliance Period"), the Commonwealth has, in several instances during the Compliance Period, failed to comply with certain provisions of the Undertakings, including: (a) failing to timely file certain annual financial information and/or operating data, (b) failing to file or timely file certain notices.
 The foregoing description of instances of non-compliance by the Commonwealth with the Undertakings should not be construed as an acknowledgement by the Commonwealth that any such instance was material.